TokenMarketNet/smart-contracts/docs/source/contracts.rst

 Preface
 =======

-You must understand Ethereum blockchain and `Solidity smart contract programming <http://solidity.readthedocs.io/>`_ basics
+* You must understand Ethereum blockchain and `Solidity smart contract programming <http://solidity.readthedocs.io/>`_ basics

+* You must have a running Ethereum full node with JSON-RPC interface enabld

 TODO
 ====